lightonkalumba/ai-receptionist-agent/README.md

 ---

-## 📄 License

-MIT — Free to use and modify.

----

 ## 💬 Example Use Case

 > “Hi, I’d like to book an appointment with John Doe on June 5th at 3 PM.”